 Tapi River: covering a total geographical area of 2%, and a river basin which extends to an area of 65,145 square km, the Tapi River originates from the Multai region in Madhya Pradesh.
 It flows into the Arabian Sea and its main tributaries are: Purna, the Girna, the Panjhra, the Vaghur, the Bori and the Aner.
 The Average annual surface water potential is 18 cubic km

 Maharashtra has a number of lakes.
 Out of all the cities which are famous for the lakes, Thane stands out.
 The city has been named the 'city of lakes' having a reservoir of 30 lakes.
 The important lakes which are situated in the state are the following:

 - The Talao Pali Lake, also known as the Masunda Talao, is the most beautiful lake of the state and the most crowded one too.
 There are facilities of boating provided in the lake.

 - The Upvan Lake which is located in Thane is the second most important lakes of the city.
 The lake belongs to a pollution free zone.

-- The Rankala Lake in kolhapur, is considered to be the oldest of all the lakes in Maharashtra.
-In Hindu mythology, it is believed that there is a golden temple submereged under the temple of Rankabhairav which lies at the centre of the lake.
+- The Rankala Lake in Kolhapur, is considered to be the oldest of all the lakes in Maharashtra.
+In Hindu mythology, it is believed that there is a golden temple submerged under the temple of Rankabhairav which lies at the centre of the lake.